 Active Local: Bedwell

-Active Local is a new initiative from the Partnership and will focus on a target area within each of Hertfordshire’s ten local authorities.
-Through discussions with Stevenage Borough Council, the Bedwell area has been identified and we are currently working alongside community groups and organisations to better understand the area; focussing on the people and places within Bedwell to design and deliver opportunities that are accessible, affordable and appropriate for all members of the local community.
+Active Local is an initiative from the Partnership, which focuses on a target area within each of Hertfordshire’s ten local authorities.
+Through discussions with Stevenage Borough Council, we identified the Bedwell area and through our collaboration with community groups and organisations, we have learnt (and continue) to better understand the area.
+We are concentrating on the people and places within Bedwell to design and deliver opportunities that are accessible, affordable and appropriate for all members of the local community.

 Our aim is to respond to local need to improve physical activity levels and get more people more active.
 We are currently undertaking extensive consultation, one element of which is a survey open to all those working and living in Bedwell, Stevenage.
 If you are a local resident, please feel free to complete the survey by clicking here.